MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/add-chatbot.md

 # Add chatbot to a page

-Power Apps portals allows you to add a [Power Virtual Agents chatbot](https://docs.microsoft.com/power-virtual-agents/fundamentals-what-is-power-virtual-agents) to answer questions posted by visitor to your portal page.
-A bot can be configured with different topics and trigger phrases to automatically respond during a conversation with a visitor.
+Power Apps portals allows you to add a [Power Virtual Agents chatbot](https://docs.microsoft.com/power-virtual-agents/fundamentals-what-is-power-virtual-agents) to answer questions posted by a visitor on your portal page.
+A chatbot (bot) configured with different topics, and trigger phrases, can automatically respond to questions posted by a visitor in a chat conversation.

 ## Prerequisites

-Before you add a Power Virtual Agents chatbot to a Power Apps portals page, you must create a chatbot first.
-To learn about how to create a chatbot, go to [Create and delete Power Virtual Agents bots](https://docs.microsoft.com/power-virtual-agents/authoring-first-bot).
+Before you add a Power Virtual Agents bot to a Power Apps portals page, you must create a bot first.
+To learn about how to create a bot, go to [Create and delete Power Virtual Agents bots](https://docs.microsoft.com/power-virtual-agents/authoring-first-bot).

 ## Add chatbot component